sodafoundation/documentation/content/soda-gettingstarted/installation-using-ansible.md

----
-title: Installation Using ansible
-description: "This is a  guide for users and new contributors to install Local Cluster using ansible."
-weight: 30
----
+# SODA Installer based on Ansible.
-This document describes how to install SODA projects in a local cluster.
+This document describes how to install SODA projects in a local cluster with detailed configuraiton options.
 These steps will help you to enable / disable projects.
 After installation using these steps, you can get the features of all the enabled projects.
 You can test either through SODA Dashboard UI or CLI

 `Hereafter, Hotpot refers to API, Controller and Dock projects`

-#### Pre-config (Ubuntu 16.04 or Ubuntu 18.04)
+## Pre-config (Ubuntu 16.04 or Ubuntu 18.04)
 All the installation work is tested on `Ubuntu 16.04` and `Ubuntu 18.04`, please make sure you have installed the right one.
 Also `root` user is REQUIRED before the installation work starts.

 <br /> Install following packages: